Ira Glass: Personal life

 For a time, Glass dated cartoonist and author Lynda Barry.
 She briefly joined him in Washington, D.C., but she moved to Chicago to be near fellow cartoonists in the summer of 1989, with Glass following her.
 Reflecting on the relationship, Barry called it the "worst thing [she] ever did", and said he told her she "was boring and shallow, and...wasn't enough in the moment for him."
 She later drew a comic based on their relationship titled "Head Lice and My Worst Boyfriend", which was later included in her book One!
 Hundred!
 Demons!...
 Glass did not deny her assertions, and told the Chicago Reader: "I was an idiot.
 I was in the wrong...about so many things with her.
 Anything bad she says about me I can confirm."

 Glass married Anaheed Alani, a writer and editor, in August 2005.
 They had dated before splitting harshly, but decided to give the relationship another try.
 "We have the entire Middle East crisis in our house," joked Glass.
 "Her mom is Christian and her dad is Muslim, from Iraq."
-They shared a pit bull named Piney, which they refused to put down even after it bit several people including two children, drawing blood.
+They owned a pit bull named Piney, which they refused to put down even after it bit several people including two children, drawing blood.
 (Glass referred to these bites as "nips".)
 In March 2017, Glass announced on This American Life that he and Alani had separated, and in an interview later that year, specified that they had been separating over the previous three years.
 On April 17, 2017, Glass reportedly filed for divorce.
-The pitbull contributed to the divorce.

-Alani later bought another pitbull.
-Glass has since resumed dating, calling it "kind of nice and sort of sweet," and saying, "[t]here's a lot of hope to it."
+According to Glass, the pitbull contributed to the divorce.
+Glass resumed dating, calling it "kind of nice and sort of sweet," and saying, "[t]here's a lot of hope to it."

 His older sister, Randi Glass Murray, is a literary agent based in San Francisco, while his younger sister, Karen Glass Barry, was a senior vice president in film development at Disney Studios.
-He is a first cousin once removed of composer Philip Glass, who has appeared on Glass' show and whose music can often be heard on the program.
+He is a first cousin once removed of composer Philip Glass, who has appeared on Glass's show and whose music can often be heard on the program.

 Glass has donated to Prison Performing Arts and dedicated a whole episode of This American Life around one of the organization's productions of Hamlet.

 Glass decided to become a vegetarian after visiting United Poultry Concerns' chicken sanctuary.

 Glass likes the shows Gilmore Girls and Family Guy, and says he never missed an episode of The O.C.
 His favorite podcasts include WTF with Marc Maron, The Daily, Reply All, Radiolab, Heavyweight, Stay Tuned with Preet."